OneEyeDoll/RTMlin/README.md

 -dotnet
 ## USAGE
-Just take the last bin and run it with
+Just take the last release and run it with

 >>./RTMlin